lincolntracy/lincoln_mainroad_ver2/content/posts/non-mcg-games.md

  - "Sports"
 ---

-*The Geelong Football Club made a claim last week that seems hard to believe.*
+*Last week the Geelong Football Club made a claim that seems hard to believe.*

 <!--more-->